Author: Dr. Jean-Paul Rodrigue

 Each transportation mode has key operational and commercial advantages and properties.
 However, contemporary demand is influenced by integrated transportation systems that require flexibility in the respective use of each mode.
-As a result, modal competition exists at various degrees and takes several dimensions.
-Modes can compete or complement one another in terms of cost, speed, accessibility, frequency, safety, comfort, etc. There are three main conditions that ensure that some modes are complementing one another:
+As a result, modal competition exists to various degrees and takes several dimensions.
+Modes can compete or complement one another in terms of cost, speed, accessibility, frequency, safety, comfort, etc. There are three main conditions that ensure that some modes complement one another:

 - Different transport markets.
 The nature of what is being transported, such as passengers or freight, often indicates a level of complementarity.
 Even if the same market area is serviced, it may not be equally accessible, depending on the mode used.
 Thus, in some markets, rail and road transportation can be complementary as one may be focusing on passengers and the other on freight.

 - Different levels of service.
-For a similar market and accessibility, two modes that offer a different level of service will tend to complement another with niche services.
+For a similar market and accessibility, two modes that offer different levels of service will tend to complement one another with niche services.
 The most prevailing complementarity concerns costs versus time.

 Thus, there is modal competition when there is an overlap in geography, transport markets, and level of service.
 Cost is one of the most important considerations in modal choice.
 Because each mode has its price/performance profile, competition between the modes depends primarily upon the distance traveled, the quantities shipped, and their value.
 While maritime transport might offer the lowest variable costs, road transport tends to be most competitive over short distances and for small bundles of goods.
 A critical factor is the terminal cost structure for each mode, where the costs (and delays) of loading and unloading a unit impose fixed costs that are incurred independent of the distance traveled.

 With increasing income levels, the propensity for people to travel rises.
 At the same time, international trade in manufactured goods and parts has increased.
 These trends in travel demand act differently upon modes.
-Those that offer faster and more reliable services gain over modes that might provide a lower cost, but slower, alternative.
-For passenger services, rail is challenged by the competition of road transport over short distances and aircraft for longer trips.
+Those that offer faster and more reliable services gain over modes that might provide a lower cost but slower, alternative.
+For passenger services, rail is challenged by road transport competition over short distances and aircraft for longer trips.
 For freight, rail and shipping have been impacted by competition from road and air modes.
-While shipping, pipelines, and rail still perform well for bulk shipments, competition over the last decades have seen road and air modes capture an important market share of the high revenue-generating goods.
+While shipping, pipelines, and rail still perform well for bulk shipments, competition has seen road and air modes capture an important market share of the high revenue-generating goods over the last decades.
 Road transportation continues to dominate the passenger and freight transportation markets.